 Have you been told to increase your intake of ferments but don’t’ know where to start?
 Likely they are all around you, but you just need to know where to look – and what to look for.
-Here are some of my favourite fermented food recipes of 2021!
+To help with a healthy gut, I’m sharing a few of my favourite fermented food recipes.

 What Are Fermented Foods?